-Our Strategy 2022-2026 Objective Performance Measure Action GL1.3 We will continually review our service provision to ensure the best possible value and outcomes for the community. e the best operating systems, processes & practices A framework is developed that facilitates and supports business improvement Support performance management, change management and continuous improvement.
-Employees at all levels are engaged.
-Business system reviews include consultation with affected employees.
-GL1.4 Our workforce systems & processes will support optimal service delivery for our community. resses will support optimal service Promote and enable employment engagement Review organisational consultation frameworks & use existing structures more effectively Improve cross-unit cooperation Promote transparency and accountability and develop and build sustainable relationships Improve quality and access to workforce data Use contemporary Information Technology systems to provide access to data
+Our Strategy 2022-2026 Objective Performance Measure Action GL1.3 We will continually review our service provision to ensure the best possible value and outcomes for the community.
+Support & promote contemporary operating systems, processes & practices A framework is developed that facilitates and supports business improvement Support performance management, change management and continuous improvement. • Employees at all levels are engaged.
+Business system reviews include consultation with affected employees GL1.4 Our workforce systems & processes will support optimal service delivery for our community.
+Motivated and adaptive workforce Promote and enable employment engagement Review organisational consultation frameworks & use existing structures more effectively Improve cross-unit cooperation Promote transparency and accountability and develop and build sustainable relationships Improve quality and access to workforce data Use contemporary Information Technology systems to provide access to data